parisjug/jchateau-site/src/site/markdown/index.md

 ## Fourth answer: a fun event!

-Sharing three to four days in a venue where everybody can discuss, have lunch and dinner, share a coffee, go for a walk in the nearby forrest, leave the venue for an early morning run, talk about Java, this is great.
+Sharing three to four days in a venue where everybody can discuss, have lunch and dinner, share a coffee, go for a walk in the nearby forrest, leave the venue for an early morning run, talk about Java, go and visit beautiful places, and find inspiration in a peaceful atmosphere.

 ## JChateau is not the first one